 Travel to Sri Lanka: Kandy and the Temple of the Tooth

-Kandy comes very late in a long history: never as spectacular as Sri Lanka's earlier capitals, especially Anuradhapura and Polonnurawa, it's important today because it was the country's last royal capital.
-Translation: there's a lot of patriotic pride centered in the place.
-Besides, Kandy is also the home of the greatest treasure of the Sinhalese, a reputed tooth of the Buddha that has been in their care since the 4th century.
+Kandy was the country's last royal capital and was never as spectacular as Sri Lanka's earlier capitals, especially Anuradhapura and Polonnurawa.
+There's a lot of patriotic pride centered in the place, however, and it is also the home of the greatest treasure of the Sinhalese, a reputed tooth of the Buddha.
 As such, it attracts a daily river of the faithful.

 Kandy Lake--shown here during a shower--was built late in the city's history: until 1810, its 46 flooded acres were paddy fields.
 The lake was then created at the order of and for the pleasure of the last Kandyan King, the ill-fated Sri Raja Wickrama.
 Capricious demands for the labor of his people, combined with a cruelty appalling even in a society used to cruelty, weakened their loyalty and finally allowed the British very nearly to walk in and take over.

 A clear day at the lake, with the Temple of the Tooth under the golden canopy.
-On days like this, the traditional name of the lake seems perhaps as literal as poetic: "kiri muhuda," the "milky sea."
+On days like this, the traditional name of the lake seems perhaps as literal as poetic: "kiri muhuda," or milky sea.

 Gate into the Temple of the Tooth, or Dalada Malagawa (literally, the "Tooth Palace.")
 At the entrance, flowers are regularly for sale as temple offerings--especially Plumeria and jasmine.
 (Yes, the seller's T-shirt has a picture of Eminem.
 Some of the local radio stations play nothing but Western pop.)